Spirals-Team/FP-Scanner/README.md

 # Import database

-Our prototype relies on MongoDB, thus you need to ensure that MongoDB is running.
+Our prototype relies on MongoDB to store the fingerprints, thus you need to ensure that MongoDB is running.

 Run the command below to import the database.
 ```ruby